 Dr. Natalie Abrahamian is a primary care physician and clinical instructor who practices in Westlake Village.
-She is board eligible in the field of internal medicine.
-She is a proud honoree of the Gold Humanism Honor Society and is a strong advocate for the comprehensive well-being of her patients.
-She aims to practice with an integrative approach to address her patients’ concerns and optimize their healthcare.
+She is board certified in internal medicine and a proud honoree of the Gold Humanism Honor Society.
+She is a strong advocate for the comprehensive well-being of her patients and uses an integrative approach to address their concerns and optimize their health care.
 She is fluent in Armenian.

 Dr. Abrahamian received her medical degree from St. George’s University School of Medicine.
 She completed her residency training in internal medicine at University of California, Riverside.
 She received her undergraduate and Master of Science degrees in Gerontology at the University of Southern California.

 Dr. Abrahamian values interdisciplinary care and the significance of primary prevention through the application of evidence-based medicine.
 She has performed research on memory loss in the aging demographic and quality improvement studies focusing on physician empathy levels.
 In the past, she has committed her time toward studying cross-cultural discrepancies in age longevity and quality of life, helping the underserved population in free clinics, as well as teaching prospective medical students to academically excel.